jp2321/dl4cv_dev/slides/chapter5_02_transfer_learning.md

 # Motivation

-- Extract generalizable knowledge to another task or domain
+- Apply generalizable knowledge to another task or domain

 - Anaology in the real world: